mfelleisen/Santorini/Code/README.md

   - [X] json for testing individual steps: action
   - [X] json for testing individual steps: placements and places
   - [X] protocol for communication (first draft)
+  - [X] remote proxy for players
-  - [ ] remote proxy for players
+  - [ ] fix up common and use for remote proxy
+  - [ ] fix up referee interface (if needed) for next step
   - [ ] remote proxy for tournament administrators s
-  - [ ] how to communicate final results
+  - [ ] how to communicate final results ???

 - [ ] GUI for watching the game (an observer)
 - [ ] ??
 GUI for playing?